becheng/csharp-entra-mcp-server/README.md

+# Sample Dotnet MCP Server protected with Entra ID.

-This sample is dotnet MCP Server protected with Entra ID.
+This is a sample of a dotnet MCP Server protected with Entra ID.